A full 5,000 word write up on the success of Pokemon Go.

 The Mobile market has been stagnant for a while with the same sorts of games entering the top 10 and staying there.
 There have been AR games for over a decade as well as many location based games too, but combining those two features with the brand of Pokémon has allowed Pokémon Go to become a killer app in an app category that was never popular before.
 The AR category.
 I should point out that this game isn’t true augmented reality, but it is the first experience that many will have with an augmented reality experience and can be the catalyst that drives more in depth AR experiences on mobile and could even allow AR to take off on dedicated devices (Hololens), however dedicated AR is still a way in the future.
 Pokémon Go is indeed taking all the AR related buzz at the moment and many are predicting that we’ll see lots of similar experiences pop up.
 Although how successful those copycat apps will be without a big brand behind it remains to be seen.
 Instead I believe this will open up the market to completely new AR experiences.
 Snapchat Lenses made AR popular and Pokémon Go took it even further into the mainstream.
 These are two completely different apps and are successful in their own right.
 With more unique apps like these two we could see AR play a big role on mobile and bridge the gap to dedicated AR devices in the future.

 In Summary, Pokémon Go has been a huge success for Niantic, The Pokémon Company and Nintendo.
 The perfect marriage of the Pokémon brand with Niantic’s map database and AR functionality has allowed Nintendo to launch the right product at the right time and capture a large audience that either grew up with Pokemon or are trying it for the first time.
 The hype for Pokémon Go is amazing right now and the unique gameplay is empowering gamers to experience a new way to play.
 The game has acted as a proof of concept for Nintendo in the mobile space and investors have been quick to price that in.
 Although I should note that the game hasn’t even released in Japan yet so there is plenty of potential for Nintendo’s stock price to rise further should Japan respond favourably, which they will.
 Everyone will now be watching to see what Niantic does in order to enhance the game in the next few months to keep gamers engaged and spending.
 All eyes will also be on Nintendo’s upcoming games on Mobile this fall to see if they can replicate or prove successful in the mobile market.
 It’s shocking to think that Nintendo weren’t even planning to release any mobile games just a couple of years ago and now Pokémon has had the most successful launch on mobile ever and is driving sales of Pokémon related merchandise and games.
+But they are not the only ones entering into this market, with fortnite setting up a mobile application.
+If you want to learn about their new incarnation of the popular game then you may like to visit Battle Royale Insider. to find out about one of Nintendo’s competitors.

 Nintendo’s financial results briefing will be on the 27th of July and they will certainly be talking about a roadmap for Mobile.
 Nintendo can very easily create a multi-billion dollar segment through mobile games with just a handful of hit games.
 If they continue to expand into content licensing (Movies/TV/Merchandise) and also create a successful console then we could be looking at a very different Nintendo in a couple of years from now.